 A public record of all purchasing transactions must be kept on file at the agency location, and subject to inspection at the discretion of the Purchasing Division.
-This file must also include a Certificate of Non-Conflict of Interest, Unemployment / Workers' Compensation verification search, specifications used for the bidding process, any and all attempts to obtain competitive bids and a TEAM screen print of the VOS screen indicating that the vendor is properly registered and not on "hold."
-Agencies which use TEAM for delegated purchasing are exempt from this requirement.
+This file must also include a Certificate of Non-Conflict of Interest, Unemployment / Workers' Compensation verification search, specifications used for the bidding process, and any and all attempts to obtain competitive bids.